cmichaeltimmons/strategy-builder/README.md

 # Getting Started

 1.

-2. We are currently useing OMPEval to run equity range vs range equity calculations. https://github.com/cmichaeltimmons/OMPEval into root
+2. We are currently useing OMPEval to run equity range vs range equity calculations. https://github.com/cmichaeltimmons/OMPEval.

-2.
+3. OMPEval is being cloned into the repository when the container is being built.